vertexcover-io/locatr/README.md

 #### Locatr Options
-`core.BaseLocatrOptions`
-`BaseLocatrOptions` is a struct with two fields used to configure caching in `locatr`.
+`core.BaseLocatrOptions` is a struct with two fields used to configure caching in `locatr`.
 **Fields**

 - **CachePath** (`string`):